 Should SAP Come Clean on How Much SAP ERP Relies on Excel?

 In the original presentations from SAP, R/3/ECC was primarily about work in the application.
-Customers were not told, even after the evidence was quite clear that users would be using ECC in combination with Excel, that it is how the system would be used.
+Even after the evidence was quite clear that users would be using ECC combined with Excel, customers were not told that it is how the system would be used.
 The number one way to report and do analysis in ECC?
 Yes, that would be Excel.
 ECC has been fantastic for creating external spreadsheets.
 It seems that Microsoft does not get enough credit for ECC being able to function.

 What Was Promised?

 ERP systems were, in essence, a simplistic platitude that was appealing.
 Remember, the first sales pitch of ERP was that it was the only system you would ever need.
 So ERP systems were sold with a sophistication similar to razors or coffee.
-Over decades the logics presented to sell ERP have turned out to be universally untrue.
-However, because the media entities and consulting firms and other pro-ERP sources never performed a post mortem, these false logics are used to sell ERP systems to this day.
+Over decades the logic presented to sell ERP has turned out to be universally untrue.
+However, because the media entities and consulting firms, and other pro-ERP sources never performed a post mortem, these false logics are used to sell ERP systems.

-As a principle, it is foolish to be impressed with a system because it is bundled.
+As a principle, it isn’t brilliant to be impressed with a system because it is bundled.
 It is also unwise to try to single-source most of your software from one vendor.
 However, Gartner was happy to sheepdog customers to SAP vendors….for the right price (payments from vendors).

-SAP customers are finding out with indirect access claims and continually increasing support costs, that the more leverage the vendor has over you, the worst you will be treated over time.
-SAP ERP systems do not have an ROI, and that negative ROI is going to grow as SAP continues to harvest more and more out of their customers.
+SAP customers are finding out with indirect access claims and continually increasing support costs that the more leverage the vendor has over you, the worst you will be treated over time.
+SAP ERP systems do not have an ROI, and that negative ROI will grow as SAP continues to harvest more and more out of their customers.
 And the customers are now trapped because they have a vendor they over-relied upon, thinking they would have fewer headaches by concentrating their vendor spend.